These are other boards that Espruino compiles for, but which aren't 'officially supported'. This means:

 sudo ./espruinoAlso, the Raspberry Pi version doesn't currently support Serial, SPI, OneWire or I2C - which means you're stuck with GPIO.

-If you're using the stm32loader.py, you can supply the '-e' flag to completely erase the STM32's flash - this will mean you have to re-enter the registration command that you were e-mailed though.
+If you're using the stm32loader.py, you can supply the '-e' flag to completely erase the STM32's flash.

 See our Quick Start page for how to get started using Espruino itself.